-Last year, Heather produced a free 12-week programme advertised to use minimal equipment, minimal time (meaning short 20 to 30-minute videos), and minimal space – all of which is perfect for indoor training.
+In 2020, Heather produced a free 12-week programme advertised to use minimal equipment, minimal time (meaning short 20 to 30-minute videos), and minimal space – all of which is ideal for indoor training.

 Robertson’s content primarily focuses on cardio and strength.
 It typically takes the form of ‘How-to’ videos, where she provides tutorials and discusses common fitness mistakes.